• Skip to primary navigation

 A completed cranberry pecan goat cheese log drizzled with honey and paired with crackers.

-Sometimes you need a simple appetizer that you can throw together in a matter of minutes, whether it's for an impromptu event or you are crunched for time.
+Sometimes you need a simple appetizer that you can throw together in a matter of minutes, whether for an impromptu event or you are crunched for time.
 This cranberry pecan goat cheese log comes together in just five minutes!
+It is made with simple ingredients and accompanies anything from crackers to sliced fruit.

 Jump to: